chrisvugrinec/apim-demo/README.md

 # apim-demo

 ## Intro

-Azure APIM is awesome!!!
-With APIM you can enforce policies on your (API) services and have a portal for managing all your APIS.
-You can publish your APIs and enable 3rd parties and developers using the development portal.
+With APIM you can enforce policies on your (API) services and have a portal for managing your APIS.
+You can publish your APIs and enable 3rd parties using the development portal.

-It is your 1st line defense and you can reuse common functions like : Authentication/ Logging/ Monitoring/Caching and Throtteling for all your services.
+It can be your 1st line of defense and you can reuse common functions like : Authentication/ Logging/ Monitoring/Caching and Throtteling for all your services.
 For more information have a look at the links below.

 This repo contains a cookbook to get started with APIM.